jappeace/jappeaceApplication/content/making-money-foss.md

 so the community can step in and take over development, as happened with Illumos (Solaris fork) after Oracle went on its rampage.
-Although a recent [article](https://stratechery.com/2019/aws-mongodb-and-the-economic-realities-of-open-source/) by ben thompson cast some doubt on the long term efficacy of this strategy.
+Although a recent [article](https://stratechery.com/2019/aws-mongodb-and-the-economic-realities-of-open-source/) by Ben Thompson cast some doubt on the long term efficacy of this strategy.

 This has however a darker side in potential license trolling.
 Which [Oracle (who else) did](https://lists.debian.org/debian-legal/2013/07/msg00000.html) for example with a database.